 Stressed about exams?
 We have info for young people to help you cope with exam stress at school or college

 - Housing problems, such as poor living conditions, lack of security or homelessness

 Can happy events cause stress?

-Some of the situations listed above are often thought of as happy events – for example, you might feel expected to be happy or excited about getting married or having a baby.
+Some of these situations are often thought of as happy events.
+For example, you might feel expected to be happy or excited about getting married or having a baby.

-But because they can bring big changes or make unusual demands on you, they can still be very stressful.
-This can be particularly difficult to deal with, because you might feel there's additional pressure on you to be positive.
+But these events can bring big changes, and you might experience new or unusual demands.
+So they can still feel very stressful.
+This can be difficult to deal with, especially if you also feel pressure to be positive.

 I've never been more stressed in my life than the 6 months leading up to my wedding... everyone kept asking me if I was happy and expecting me to be excited all the time, but I just couldn't feel it.
 I ended up getting really ill.

 This information was published in March 2022.
 We will revise it in 2025.

 If you want to reproduce this content, see our permissions and licensing page.